Business Performance & Enterprise (CITY1130)

 The aim of this module is to give learners a general understanding of the management and leadership issues within the tourism, events and hospitality industry.
 This module will identify theories on leadership, team development, and motivation, which will give learners an insight into their own motivation and leadership styles as learners develop their personal development plans (PDP).

-This module enables the student to understand the complexities of restaurant management and demonstrate an understanding of theory into practice in restaurant environments
+This module enables the student to understand the complexities of events management and demonstrate an understanding of theory into practice in restaurant and other dining environments.

 Research Methods in Hospitality, Tourism & Events Management (CITY2142)